 Going back one more generation, in terms of horn in the United States many players can look back to three major players of the early 20th century, Max Pottag (1876-1970), Anton Horner (1877-1971), and Max Hess (1878-1975).
 All of them had an impact.
 Hess was principal hornist in Boston and Cincinnati, Pottag put out a number of publications that are still in print and was a long time member of the Chicago Symphony (performing with the orchestra for 40 seasons), and Horner performed in the Philadelphia Orchestra from 1902-46 (serving as principal hornist until 1930) and taught at the Curtis Institute from 1924-42.
 And all three all studied with Freidrich Gumpert at the Leipzig Conservatory.

-I was recently asked about Gumpert by a site visitor, a figure I mention in my main site several times.
-In his publications his name is curiously spelled incorrectly, his print name is Gumbert.
-And his nephew was instrumental in the invention of the double horn in 1897.
-But I don’t have a full bio of Gumpert in the site and who did he study with?
+I was recently asked about Gumpert by a site visitor.
+In his publications his name is curiously always spelled incorrectly (see the addendum at the end of this article), his print name is Gumbert with a B. And, notably, his nephew was instrumental in the invention of the double horn in 1897 (more on that here).
+But who did he study with?
+Where is a good bio to be found?

 Gumpert still has many publications in print to this day, editions of etudes, excerpt books, solos, and he also wrote a method.
 In 1999 I gave a presentation in Paris on Gumpert at the Historic Brass Society event, the text of which was recently published in Brass Scholarship in Review: Preceedings of the Historic Brass Society Conference Cité de la Musique, Paris 1999 (Pendragon Press).
 The main text opens,